 New York…New York.

-This recap will be long.
 It hasn’t been a secret after my last marathon I said I was tired of them and had no interest in marathoning.
 So for over 3 years, I didn’t.
-Then the opportunity to run New York in the sub-elite corral presented itself, and I knew I would kick myself for not taking it.
-I was nervous, and I knew, and I would be the slowest person in the corral, but I decided to go for it.
+Then the opportunity to run the TCS NYCM in the sub-elite corral presented itself, and I knew I would kick myself for not taking it.
+The sub-elite corral lines up right behind the pro women at the New York City Marathon I was nervous, and I knew, and I would be the slowest person in the corral, but I decided to go for it.
 Spoiler, I have no regrets.

 Since many people asked, I ate a waffle at 5 am, and then a bagel around 8 am.
 I get hungry in the morning and starting a race at 9:50, I knew it was the best option for me.
 It’s probably a lot of food for most people, but I don’t like running on an empty stomach.